GridOPTICS/GridPACK/docs/user_manual/sphinx/Section9-ApplicationModules.rst

 equations of motion using an algorithm based on inversion of the full Y-matrix.
 This module has been designed to enable the addition of generator models that extend beyond the classical generator.
-It also supports exciters, governors, relays and dynamic loads.
+It also supports exciters, governors, power system stabilizers (PSS), relays, dynamic loads, and inverter-based resource (IBR) / renewable energy models.
 Models that are currently available include Generators:

 ::